Dr Katja Bromen

 Dr Carolyn Dresler

-Carolyn Dresler, MD, MPA ,by day, is the Associate Director for Medical and Health Sciences for the Office of Science at the Center for Tobacco Products within the FDA.
-Prior to this she was the Director for the Arkansas Department of Health Tobacco Prevention and Cessation Program.
+Carolyn Dresler, MD, MPA ,by day, she was the Director for the Arkansas Department of Health Tobacco Prevention and Cessation Program.
 Before Arkansas, she was the Head of the Group for Tobacco and Cancer at the International Agency for Research on Cancer in Lyon, France.
 In 2002-2003 she completed a Master in Public Administration at the Kennedy School of Government at Harvard University.
 She is a USA Board Certified Thoracic Surgeon with Surgical Oncology training, with a specific interest in the diagnosis, treatment and most of all, prevention of lung cancer.
 She is a former Board member for the International Association for the Study of Lung Cancer.
 Her passion is utilizing the human rights framework to improve tobacco control and is the founding President of the Human Rights and Tobacco Control Network.
 Her goal is to have fewer people dying from tobacco, specifically from tobacco-caused lung cancer.

 Prof. Geoffrey T. Fong